-If you own a Shark vacuum (this has nothing to do with any mediocre show on TV), you know how convenient it is to be able to control it with your smartphone and a WiFi connection.
+If you own a Shark vacuum, you know how convenient it is to be able to control it with your smartphone and a WiFi connection.
 But what do you do when your Shark vacuum will not connect to WiFi?

 Fear not, it’s a common problem that Shark vacuum users encounter.
 And thankfully, there are a few easy fixes that you can try yourself before calling for technical support.

 In this article, we will explain the possible causes of a Shark vacuum not connecting to WiFi and provide step-by-step instructions for troubleshooting the problem.

 Before you start troubleshooting your Shark vacuum, it’s critical to make sure that the problem is not with your WiFi network.
 To do this, try to connect another device, such as a laptop or smartphone, to your WiFi network and see if it can access the internet.